jfernnn/capstone/README.md

 # Music Connection

-In today's social media world, we have apps for sharing
+In today's social media world, there is platforms for sharing images, videos, thoughts, and what we're doing, but there is not a platform made to share music.
+Music Connection is a just that, a dedicated platform to share music you're listening to.
+To create a post, just search an album, artist, or track and post it on your page for your friends to see!

 ## Screenshots